- What is it?

 - How is it treated?

 - What is the prognosis for my dog?

 It is abnormal development or growth of the hip joint and usually occurs bilaterally (on both sides).
 It results in varying degrees of instability in the joint and surrounding soft tissue structures, malformation of the femur’s head and the acetabulum, and osteoarthritis.
 Depending on the degree of dysplasia, the disease is characterized by subluxation (the femur pops in and out of the socket, or there is incomplete separation of the joint) or complete luxation (the femur remains out of the socket completely).
 In older patients with chronic hip dysplasia, osteoarthritis progresses to the point of being debilitating.

 RETURN TO TOP

 Who Gets It?

-It is one of the most prevalent disorders of the canine hip, and is the most important cause of arthritis in dogs.
+It is one of the most prevalent disorders of the canine hip and is the most important cause of dogs’ arthritis.
 Puppies usually show signs from 5 to 8 months of age, but some dogs show no problems until they are in their adult or even senior years of life.
 Commonly affected breeds include:

 - German Shepherds

 Incidence of this has been reported to be as high as nearly 50% in St. Bernards that were evaluated for the condition.